vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve a list of resources allocated

 ## vdnScopes
-Read all scopes (transport zones), or create a new scope (Transport Zone)
+Read all scopes (transport zones), or create a new scope (Transport Zone).

 ### /2.0/vdn/scopes